figo-connect/ios-sdk/README.md

 * Checkout Dependencies

-	Run `carthage update` in your project folder to download and build the newest compatible versions of the Figo Framework and it's dependecies.
+	Run `carthage update` in your project folder to download and build the newest compatible versions of the figo Framework and it's dependecies.

     You can specify `carthage update --platform iOS` if you only need the iOS build.